 Visiting Agrace: Visitors are screened for COVID-19 symptoms before they may enter Agrace’s hospice inpatient units.
 Masks are required throughout the visit.
 Please bring your own face covering or mask to wear.
-If you do not have one, or you are visiting a patient in contact isolation, Agrace will provide a mask.
+If you do not have one, or if you are visiting a patient in contact isolation, Agrace will provide a mask.

 If you have any questions before visiting Agrace, please call (800) 553-4289.

 All Agrace thrift stores are open, but fewer days and hours than normal.
 See our current store locations and hours here.
 See our store guidelines here.

 When your child has a serious illness, you spend so much precious time going to stressful appointments and looking for answers.
 Let Agrace make each day a little better, a little easier, for you family.